rabe42/spipes/Readme.md

 }
 ```

-## Open Topics
+### Open Topics
 [ ] Manage what happen, if the receiving host is not accepting for a configured amount of time/tries.
 [ ] Manage what happen, if all receivers accepted a message.
 [ ] Manage what happen, if all

-# Executor
+## Executor
-## Node Configuration
+### Node Configuration
 This may allow in the future to configure how to work with the different mime-types.

-## Open Topics
+### Open Topics
 [ ] Start to refine

-# Exporter
+## Exporter
-## Overview
+### Overview
-This exports all messages, received for the configured topic and targeted to the receiving system, to export them
-in the same order, like they were provided on the sender site.
-Another service, may be used to check, if the message is already exported, or if there is a gap in the sequence of the sequence number of a particular sender.
+This exports all messages, received for the configured topic and targeted to the receiving system, to export them in the same order, like they were provided on the sender site.
+The exporter is responsible to export the messages in the correct order.
+No gaps between the different message sequence number of a particular origin is allowed.
+To make this sure, an exporter should/can be started for each origin.

+### Initialization
+During the initialization of the exporter, he double check, if a bookkeeping record for the configured originator is present.
+If this is not the case the lowest sequence number will be fetched from the stored messages.
+Ohterwise the sequence number in the bookkeeping record will be used.

-## Open Topics
+### Open Topics
+[ ] Retrieving the initial sequence numer.
 [ ] Moving non exported messages to a "error" store.
 [ ] Parallel exporting but sequencial remove of the lock file.
 (Performance)